piqnt/planck.js/docs/pages/api/classes/world.md

 provided so that you can detect changes.
 Note: this is called only for awake bodies.
 Note: this is called even when the number of contact points is zero.
 Note: this is not called for sensors.
-Note: if you set the number of contact points to zero, you will not get an endContact callback.
-However, you may get a beginContact callback the next step.
+Note: if you set the number of contact points to zero, you will not get an end-contact callback.
+However, you may get a begin-contact callback the next step.

 Warning: You cannot create/destroy world entities inside these callbacks.